shellphish/afl-other-arch/README.md

 export QEMU_LD_PREFIX=. # assuming your CWD contains the 'lib' directory
 ```

-Set `AFL_PATH` to the directory containing the afl installation, in this case it will
+Set `AFL_PATH` to the directory containing the `afl-qemu-trace` binary for the architecture
-be the directory which you cloned this repo into
+of the binary being fuzzed
 ```
-export AFL_PATH=afl-other-arch/
+export AFL_PATH=afl-other-arch/tracers/$TARGET/
 ```

 Happy other-arch fuzzing!